9cs/scrobblebot/README.md

 ## Step-by-Step Guide:

-  ❕ Install modules using ´pip -r requirements.txt´ on Command Prompt inside Scrobble Bot's directory
+  ❕ Install modules using `pip -r requirements.txt` on Command Prompt inside Scrobble Bot's directory

   ❕ After installing modules, you'll need to create a Last.FM API account and get your API key and secret.